Raj-jr/second-one/README.md

 # Random Things
 ## More Random things.

-Hi, only dogs are allowed in heaven?
+Hi, only dogs are allowed in heaven!!
+How could that even be a question?
+My bad....